Lessye Joy DeMoss

 This is the main building of the College of ARts and Sciences.

-My adviser is Dr. William W. Dressler. a medical anthropologist whose interests include culture theory, community studies, cultural domain analysis, and the relationship between culture and disease risk.
+My adviser was Dr. William W. Dressler (Emeritus). a medical anthropologist whose interests include culture theory, community studies, cultural domain analysis, and the relationship between culture and disease risk.

 Much of his work has been done in Brazil and in Southeastern United States.